Sittingbourne railway station

+History

 Map of the Sittingbourne Railway Station in relation to other local stations and the Sittingbourne & Kemsley Light Railway.
 The Chatham Main Line runs along the bottom, east to west, while the Sheerness Line branches off northwards, west of Sittingbourne.

+The station opened on 25 January 1858.
+On 1 July 1899, it was renamed to Sittingbourne & Milton, and was further renamed to Sittingbourne & Milton Regis in 1908.
+The station reverted to its current name in 1970.